 How to enjoy panjiri:

-Dadima's panjiri contains 14, mostly natural, ingredients as follows: Semolina (gluten), ghee (milk), pistachios, almonds, melon seeds, sultanas, green cardamoms, fennel seeds, ginger powder, dessicated coconut, carom seeds, sugar, Arabic Gum.
+Dadima's panjiri contains 14, mostly natural, ingredients as follows: Semolina (wheat: gluten), ghee (milk), pistachios, almonds, melon seeds, sultanas, green cardamoms, fennel seeds, ginger powder, dessicated coconut, carom seeds, sugar, Arabic Gum.
 These are prepared, mixed and cooked just the way my dadima taught me.

 For allergens, see ingredients in bold.